Entertainment News Roundup: 'The Harder They Fall' opens London Film Festival with glam red carpet; YouTube drops R&B singer R. Kelly's official channels and more | Entertainment

 'It's just wonderful' Tanzanian writer Gurnah says on winning Nobel Prize

+Tanzanian novelist Gurnah wins 2021 Nobel for depicting impact of colonialism, migration

-Tanzanian novelist Abdulrazak Gurnah, 72, won the 2021 Nobel Prize in Literature "for his uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee," the award-giving body said on Thursday.
-Based in Britain, Gurnah is the first African writer to win the award since the Zimbabwean Doris Lessing in 2007, and only the second writer of color from sub-Saharan Africa, after Nigeria's Wole Soyinka, who won in 1986.
+Tanzanian novelist Abdulrazak Gurnah won the 2021 Nobel Prize in Literature "for his uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee," the award-giving body said on Thursday.
+Based in Britain and writing in English, Gurnah, 72, joins Nigeria's Wole Soyinka as the only two non-white writers from sub-Saharan Africa ever to win what is widely seen as the world's most prestigious literary award.

 Chinese labels flock to Paris to go global in high fashion